 - The vacancy rates of the buildings are generally similar

 If these conditions are met, then apportion any shared usage by the square footage of the buildings, and mark the data as an “Estimation” when you enter the values into Portfolio Manager.

 Apportioning shared energy or water use is not permitted.
 If the buildings don’t meet the criteria for apportionment, report them in Portfolio Manager as a multi-building property.
 Or, if they’re on one lot and have similar uses, report them as a single building in Portfolio Manager.
-The Atlanta Help Desk can assist in this determination – call 404-EE-RULES.
+The Mayor’s Office of Resilience can help you make that determination.
+Contact them at email@example.com.
 When multiple buildings are on one parcel, each one can be reported using the same Atlanta Building ID with _a, _b (eg: 100000_a, 100000_b); this will not affect reporting.

 What if there is split ownership of the building?

-The primary owner listed in the records of the City of Atlanta Mayor’s Office of Sustainability is responsible for compliance with all aspects of the ordinance.
+The primary owner listed in the records of the City of Atlanta Mayor’s Office of Resilience is responsible for compliance with all aspects of the ordinance.

 Energy use intensity (EUI) is the building’s energy use per square foot.
 Portfolio Manager typically shows a building’s Source EUI, which is a complete assessment of the fuel required for operating the building, accounting for any losses during the conversion of fuel to electricity and electric transmission and distribution.
 When you see Weather Normalized Source EUI, this is an estimate of what the Source EUI would have been in a year with “normal” weather conditions.
 For example, in a very hot year, Portfolio Manager might estimate your Weather Normalized Source EUI to be lower than your actual Source EUI.